Grabner helps Coyotes beat the Lightning 7-1

+Michael Grabner scored two short-handed goals, Brad Keller scored his fifth goal of the season and Vinnie Hinostroza scored his third in support of Antta Raanta, who made 29 saves in his first game back after missing previous two with flu-like symptoms.

+"A lot of games we lost, we played really, good structured hockey " Grabner said.
+"We just weren't scoring.
+Now the puck is going in for a lot of guys, and it is easier to be confident out there with the puck."

-Clayton Keller, Vinnie Hinostroza, Jordan Oesterle, Derek Stepan and Richard Panik also had goals for the Coyotes, who had a season-high.
-Antti Raanta made 29 saves as the Coyotes won their third straight game while breaking the Lightning's seven-game points streak.
+Jordan Oesterle, Derek Stepan and Richard Panik scored their first goals of the season for the Coyotes, who broke the Lightning's seven-game points streak.

-The Coyotes (5-5-0) have scored 22 goals in the last five games after a slow start in which they were shut out in three of their first four games and did not have an even-strength goal until their fifth game.
-They reached .500 for the first time this season and lead the league with five short-handed goals.
+Adam Erne scored his first goal of the season to break Raanta's shutout at 9:27 of the third period.

+Tampa Bay (7-2-1), which had not lost since falling to Vancouver in the second game of the season, was playing its fifth game in eight days while finishing a five-game road trip.

-Brad Richardson and Alex Goligoski had two assists and Raanta had one, on Hinostroza's goal.
+Brad Richardson and Alex Goligoski had two assists apiece and Raanta had one.
 Raanta has three career assists, the last while with the Rangers in 2016-17.

-The Coyotes struck early with three goals in the first period.
-Oesterle gave the Coyotes a 1-0 lead with his first goal of the season on a slap shot from the left blue line through traffic at 6:55 of the first period.
-Lightning coach Jon Cooper initiated a challenge for goalie interference, but the goal stood.

-Keller put a wrist shot through Domingue's pads less than two minutes later at 8:51.
-Stepan made it 3-0 when he scored his first goal of the season by finishing a 3-on-2 break at 12:57.

 NOTES